bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 To extract the UMI and cellular barcodes from the read, bcbio-nextgen needs to know where the UMI and the cellular barcode are expected to be in the read.
-Currently support for two schemes, the inDrop system from the Harvard single-cell core facility and CEL-seq.
+Currently there is support for two schemes, the inDrop system from the Harvard single-cell core facility and CEL-seq.
 If bcbio-nextgen does not support your UMI and barcoding scheme, please open up an issue and we will help implement support for it.